-- What was the structure of the Muslim society in the Indo-Pakistan subcontinent and what different classes constituted the Muslim social system Whose actions and reactions affected the then existing society? - 2.
+- 1. What was the structure of the Muslim society in the Indo-Pakistan subcontinent and what different classes constituted the Muslim social system Whose actions and reactions affected the then existing society? - 2.
 What were the forces of disintegration that emanated from within the Muslim society and what were the forces of counter-action that emerged from the Muslim society itself? - 3.
-To what extent the forces of disintegration could be successfully counter-resisted? - 4.
+To what of extent forces the disintegration could be successfully counter-resisted? - 4.
 What were the shortcomings in the efforts of counter-resistance and what were their causes?